-If you are moving within Rotterdam, you need to register your new address with the municipality within five days of moving.
+If you are moving within, or to, Rotterdam, you need to register your new address with the municipality within five days of moving.
 This rule applies for all types of moves, including a new rental or your own property.
 Read below what forms you need to fill in and how to register your move.

 You have three options to register your move: